Easing of Lockdown Restrictions

 Social contact rules will continue to apply in all settings, meaning no indoor mixing between different households will be permitted.

-Step three will take effect no earlier than 17 May and will include:
+Step three took effect on 17 May and includes:

 The fourth step will take effect no earlier than 21 June and could potentially see all legal limits on social contact removed.
 The remaining closed sectors of the economy, such as nightclubs, will also reopen.